tomankirilov/MeshMerger/README.md

 # MeshMerger
+[plugin]
-a godot helper class for merging meshes
+A helper class for the Godot game engine that reduces draw calls by merging meshes into a single mesh.
+Requires all meshes to share a material.